matteoferla/EV-A71-2A-elaborations/iteration-3A/README.md

 The `x0365` hit also expands past the pocket as discussed.
 `Z1584103330` is a morpholino variant —unfortunately it is "meta"-bromo.
+I could email to find out if Enamine could make an aminated version, but for now I don't know if it binds.
 This can be stripped down to `EN300-6250895` (carboxylic acid).
 Where the above compounds success, `CSC016220088` is the base carboxylic acid with amine, but would require protection chemistry.
 The pyridine version is `CSC015835723`.